Criminal Justice Bachelor's Degrees Online

 • Be at least 21 years old by the first day of class, or have current active-duty military status

-Submit unofficial transcripts for initial review; official transcripts are required within 45 days of admission.
-This program welcomes applicants from diverse backgrounds who are ready to build leadership capacity, strengthen community relationships, and make a meaningful impact in public safety.
+• Submit unofficial transcripts for initial review; official transcripts are required within 45 days of admission

 Application Timeline

-The admissions committee uses a rolling admissions process, reviewing applications as they are received.
+OU Online uses a rolling admissions process, reviewing applications as they are received.
 Admissions may remain open until two weeks before classes begin, though some programs may have earlier deadlines.
-The committee typically responds to applicants within two weeks of receiving a completed application.
+Applicants typically receive a decision within two weeks of submitting a completed application.

 Step 2